Donald Trump on Friday praised the U.S.-Japan relationship

-Donald Trump on Friday praised the U.S.-Japan relationship, calling the country an "important, steadfast ally."
+President Donald Trump on Friday praised the U.S.-Japan relationship, calling the country an "important and steadfast ally."

 He did promise, however, that both countries will "invest heavily" to build up their defensive capabilities, which Trump says will ultimately "be impenetrable."